Program Highlights for Shanghai, China

-- Enjoy overnight trips to the beautiful Yangzi River Delta—picturesque Hangzhou, Nanjing, and Suzhou—and the exotic water village of Xitang.
+- Enjoy overnight trips to the beautiful Yangzi River Delta—picturesque Hangzhou, Nanjing, and Suzhou—and the beautiful water village of Xitang.

 Why Study In Shanghai?

 The Shanghai program is ideal for students who are interested in studying the economic and business environment of China and East Asia.
 Once a sleepy fishing town, Shanghai is now the hallmark of China’s booming economy.
 It is the perfect place for you to learn about the business environment of East Asia and study Chinese language.
 Mandarin is the official/standard dialect used in China, and Shanghai is a great place to practice it outside of class.
 While learning Chinese language and business logistics during the week, you will be able to take in dozens of art exhibitions, sport competitions, movies, museums, musical events, nightclubs, and more.

 The Shanghai program offers an intensive language approach that allows you to complete up to one year of university foreign language coursework in only one semester.
 You may combine courses from the following subject aras: International Business and Intensive Chinese Language.
 These subject areas are not exclusive of one another so you may combine courses for up to a total of 18 credits.
 You can also choose to complete an internship, which provides an unmatched opportunity to practice your language skills and gain international business experience.
 You may choose to study for one or two summer sessions, one semester or a full year.

 However, the academic courses are only a part of the value of the program.
 Participation in field trips, campus activities, and experiencing residential student life on campus also form an integral part of the program.